sambacha/refarch-kc-ms/fleet-ms/README.md

 # Fleet manager microservice

 This microservice is responsible to manage fleet of container carrier ships.
-It exposes simple REST API to support getting ships and fleets, and start and stop simulator.
+It exposes simple REST API to support getting ships and fleets, and start and stop simulator to emulate ship movements and container metrics events generation.

+## What you will learn:

+* Using JAXRS API to define REST resources
+* Using microprofile for API documentation
+* How to leverage WebSphere Liberty in container to support simple JEE and microprofile services
+* Kafka producer code example
+* Test Driven Development with JAXRS and Integration test with Kafka

+We recommend also reading the [producer design and coding considerations article]()

 ## Pre-Requisites